-A. Exhibits may include stand-alone items such as hand-wrapped rods or hand-made lures.

-- B. Exhibit of record kept during the year and display illustrating a chosen aspect of skill area is required.
+- A. Exhibits may include stand-alone items such as hand-wrapped rods or hand-made lures.
+Please consider the toxicity of materials used in projects and their impact on fish and their surrounding environment.
+Be sure anything that may come into contact with fish used for consumption is made with materials that are food safe. - B. Exhibit of record kept during the year and display illustrating a chosen aspect of skill area is required.
 Exhibits may include a display board or a stand-alone item such as hand-wrapped rods or hand-made lures.
 A display board is to be a specific skill level area related to the exhibit.
 When using a display board, it is strongly recommended to use photos, drawings, or other illustrations rather than actual items (i.e., rods, reels, other tackle, or accessories).
 Educational materials should not extend beyond the edges of display boards.
 The standardized display board size of 4 ft. x 3 ft. is to be used with 4-H projects.
 No additional items may be included in front of the display board.
 Hooks must be removed from lures and jigs when these items are used in an exhibit.
 The exceptions are artificial flies, which may be exhibited with functional hooks, but the hook points must be imbedded in material (i.e., rubber, dense cork, etc.) that will secure the flies and offer safety to the judges and other show officials.
-Be sure to remove barbs and any other sharp points. - C. No knives are to be displayed. - D. Stand-alone items must not exceed 3 feet in width and depth and 7ft in height.
+Be sure to remove barbs and any other sharp points. - C. No knives are to be displayed. - D. Members may have entries in both the display board classes and the stand-alone classes. - E. For those members who are exhibiting both a display board and a stand-alone, they may copy their e-Record.
+Each exhibit must have an e-Record.
+Be sure to highlight what you are exhibiting in your e-Record. - F. Stand-alone items must not exceed 3 feet in width and depth and 7ft in height.
 The item must be stable when standing to be displayed.
 If an exhibit is larger than these dimensions you may use a notebook as the exhibit and explain how and what was made.